tldr-pages/tldr/pages/common/keep-header.md

 `cat {{path/to/file}} | keep-header -- {{command}}`

-- Grep a file, keeping the first line whether it matches or not:
+- Grep a file, keeping the first line regardless of the search pattern:

 `keep-header {{path/to/file}} -- grep {{pattern}}`